solidjs/solid-docs-legacy/en/tutorials/async_resources/lesson.md

 Resources are special Signals designed specifically to handle Async loading.
 Their purpose is wrap async values in a way that makes them easy to interact with in Solid's distributed execution model.
-This is the opposite to `async`/`await` or `generators` which provide sequential execution models.
+This is the opposite to `async`/`await` or generators which provide sequential execution models.
 The goal is for async to not block execution and not color our code.

-Resources can be driven by a source signal that provides the query to a async data fetcher function that returns a promise.
-The contents of fetcher function can be anything.
+Resources can be driven by a source signal that provides the query to an async data fetcher function that returns a promise.
+The contents of the fetcher function can be anything.
 You can hit typical REST endpoints or GraphQL or anything that generates a promise.
-Resources are not opinionated on the means you load the data only that they are driven by promises.
+Resources are not opinionated on the means of loading the data, only that they are driven by promises.

-The resulting Resource Signal, also contains reactive `loading` and `error` properties that make it easy to control our view based on the current status.
+The resulting Resource Signal also contains reactive `loading` and `error` properties that make it easy to control our view based on the current status.

-So let's replace our user signal with a resource.
+So let's replace our user signal with a resource:
 ```js
 const [user] = createResource(userId, fetchUser);
 ```